 The trusted contact must be a natural person aged 18 or older.
 The Credit Union is not expected to verify information about the trusted contact, with the exception of age.

 Preferably, trusted contacts are individuals who do not have account access.
-However, they can be trustees, holders of a power of attorney and other natural persons authorized to transact business on an account.
+However, they can be trustees, holders of a power of attorney, and other natural persons authorized to transact business on an account.

 The Credit Union will be responsible for the following:

-Explaining and emphasizing the importance of designating a trusted contact who the member believes is reliable, has their best interest at heart, is a family member, friend, attorney, and/or someone they believe would be a good fit for the role.
-The Credit Union will explain this person will be called if there is an emergency to help protect them and under what circumstances.
+Explaining and emphasizing the importance of designating a trusted contact whom the member believes is reliable, has their best interest at heart, is a family member, friend, attorney, and/or someone they believe would be a good fit for the role.
+The Credit Union will explain that this person will be called if there is an emergency to help protect them, and under what circumstances.

 Making reasonable efforts to obtain or update (where appropriate) the name and contact information for a trusted contact.
 This includes asking the member to review and update information on a periodic basis or when there is reason to believe there may have been a change in the member’s situation.
 This could be in the form of a letter.